-- Asia Pacific Forum on Women, Law and Development (APWLD) Civil Society Report
+- Asia and the Pacific – Asia Pacific Forum on Women, Law and Development (APWLD) Civil Society Report

 This comprehensive report identifies the structural barriers to realizing women’s human rights, pathways for resistance and solutions, and offers specific recommendations.
 The report analytically dissects the devastating impact of the neoliberal order, patriarchy, violence and the crisis of democracy on women’s human rights.
 It then considers how the current climate crisis emerged as a result of these developments.
 The pathways for resistance and potential solutions are discussed through a series of existing initiatives seeking to advance accountability for women’s human rights.
 The report concludes with a set of key policy recommendations for (inter)governmental actors in several Critical Areas of Concern.